Greenwich Theatre: Theatrical history 1969–present

 On 21 October 1969, the theatre re-opened with Martin Luther King, a new piece of musical theatre written by Ewan Hooper, Artistic Director.
 Alan Vaughan Williams directed.

 From 1969, the theatre became a showcase for many new dramatic works.
 Early plays included Chekhov's Three Sisters and Jean Genet's The Maids, featuring Glenda Jackson, Susannah York and Vivien Merchant - many of the Greenwich cast featured in the subsequent film version.
 In 1975, Vivien Merchant and Timothy Dalton headed the cast of a revival of Noël Coward's The Vortex.
 Greenwich Theatre also saw the première of John Mortimer's A Voyage Round My Father and, on 5 November 1981, Rupert Everett appeared in the 1981 première of Another Country - another play which successfully transferred to celluloid, having also won accolades in the West End.

 In 2009, the theatre returned to producing, collaborating with a new company, Stage on Screen, to stage and film plays, making them available on DVD for theatre lovers and students.
 The first two productions were Dr Faustus and The School for Scandal, followed in 2010 by Volpone and The Duchess of Malfi.
 (The School for Scandal had first been presented in Greenwich by William Morton in 1884.)

-In 2013, Sell a Door Theatre Company partnered with the Greenwich Theatre following nine productions at the South London venue.
+In 2013, the Sell a Door Theatre Company partnered with the Greenwich Theatre following nine productions at the South London venue.
 James Haddrell and David Hutchinson officially announced the partnership on 19 November 2013.

-In April 2015, it was announced that a revival of The Who's musical Tommy was to be performed at the venue, from 29 July to 23 August 2015, its first London run for over 20 years.
+In April 2015, it was announced that a revival of the Who's musical Tommy was to be performed at the venue from 29 July to 23 August 2015, its first London run for over 20 years.